 Gianluigi Buffon is a one-off.
 A once in a generation phenomenon.

-He is Italy’s all-time most capped footballer, was Juventus’ inspirational captain prior to his short stint at PSG and arguably the greatest goalkeeper ever.
+He is Italy’s all-time most capped footballer, was Juventus’ inspirational captain prior to his short stint at PSG and one of the greatest goalkeepers ever.

-Buffon started his professional career with Parma way back in 1995 and he is still plying his trade in the upper echelons of world football 27 years later.
-Like a fine wine, the 44-year-old just got better and better with age.
+Buffon started his professional career with Parma way back in 1995 and ended it there too, finally retiring in the summer of 2023 aged 45.
+But this wasn’t a case of someone hanging on for too long, like a fine wine, Buffon got better and better with age.

-His remarkable longevity (which saw him overtake Paolo Maldini as Serie A’s “most-capped” player in 2021) is almost unparalleled in the modern game and with a career spanning four different decades, he has been blessed to play with some elite footballers who were among the best in their generation.
+His remarkable longevity (which saw him overtake Paolo Maldini as Serie A’s “most-capped” player in 2021) is almost unparalleled in the modern game and with a career spanning four different decades, he was blessed to play with some elite footballers who were among the best in their generation.

 All four sides are utterly ridiculous…